 Although there is nothing wrong with a traditional campfire in the shape of a log home, star, or tepee, it’s difficult to match the usefulness and effectiveness of a Swedish Torch.
 You can tell stories over the campfire or just unwind after the fire is created without having to constantly tend it or add fuel.
-And unlike other bonfire kinds, the Swedish torch’s flat, spherical top makes it the ideal place to rest a frying pan or tea kettle.
+And unlike other bonfire kinds, the Swedish torch’s spherical flat top makes it the ideal place to rest a frying pan or tea kettle.

 How Do You Put Out a Swedish Torch?

 A Swedish torch fire can be put out by pouring water and earth over the embers until there is no longer any smoke, which signifies that the fire has been put out.
 Give it another soaking in water and mud once it has stopped smoking as a precaution.

 To find out more about how our products can help you be more eco-friendly, visit our website, or follow us on Instagram and Twitter to get our latest updates on offers!